 Tadalafil is a medication that is often prescribed to treat the symptoms of

 , also known as impotence.
 The Food and Drug Administration (FDA) has recently approved tadalafil as a treatment for BPH, as well.
 The medication can reduce symptoms, like difficulty starting to urinate, weak urination stream, and the urge to urinate frequently.

 Potential side effects of tadalafil include flushing, headache, stomach upset, back pain, and congestion.

 You should not take tadalafil if you are also taking nitrates, because your blood pressure may become dangerously low.
 Also, tadalafil should not be taken in combination with alpha-blockers.

 Research has shown that using alpha-blockers with dihydrotestosterone reducers may work better than using either drug alone in men with larger prostates.
 This type of therapy, called combination therapy, can decrease the development of complications and the need for surgical intervention.
 For instance,

-is a medication that contains both Tamsulosin and Dutasteride, a 5-alpha reductase inhibitor.
+is a medication that contains both tamsulosin and dutasteride, a dihydrotestorone reducer.